what3words/w3w-swift-samples/README.md

 # Examples:

-The examples are in folders in the root of this repositoy with names corresponding to the heading of each example description below.
+The examples are in folders in the root of this repository with names corresponding to the heading of each example description below.

 ## API